Bill Banning Texting While Driving May Prevent Car Accidents

 Effect of Law on Texting While Driving

-Houston is one of two major cities in Texas that still does not have any ordinance or rule against texting while driving.
-If HB 80 is signed into law, offenders may face a fine of at least $99 for first-time offences, and up to $200 for repeat offences.
+Houston is one of two major cities in Texas that still does not have an ordinance or rule against texting while driving.
+If HB 80 is signed into law, offenders may face a fine of at least $99 for first-time offenses and up to $200 for repeat offenses.

-Even without this law, texting while driving may constitute negligence in a civil case for damages arising from a car accident.
+Even without this law, texting while driving may constitute negligence in a civil case for damages arising from an auto accident.
 Your personal injury attorney can explain what your legal options are and help establish legal responsibility for your injuries.

-In Houston, Texas, the law firm of Charles J. Argento, with almost 3 decades of experience in car accidents, has earned the prestigious AV-rating n Legal Ability and Ethical Standards, helping families of car accident victims recover compensation that they legally deserve.
-We offer a free consultation to assess your situation, and welcome your call our offices today at (713) 225-5050.
+In Houston, Texas, the law firm of Charles J. Argento & Associates, with almost 3 decades of experience in car accidents, has earned the prestigious AV-rating n Legal Ability and Ethical Standards, helping families of car accident victims recover compensation that they legally deserve.
+We offer a free consultation to assess your situation and welcome your call to our offices today at (713) 225-5050.